The Black Cauldron (film): Development

 Animator John Musker was the film's initial director, having been offered the position by production head Tom Wilhite.
 As director, Musker was assigned to expand several sequences in the first act, but they were eventually deemed too comedic.
 Musker explained, "...the older people I was working with didn't like any of my ideas."
 When production on The Fox and the Hound (1981) had wrapped, several feature animation directors Art Stevens, Richard Rich, Ted Berman, and Dave Michener became involved in The Black Cauldron.
 When Miller decided too many people were involved, he decided Stevens was not appropriate to supervise the project so he contacted Joe Hale, who was a longtime layout artist at Disney Studios, to serve as producer.
+Hale, who had finished animation special effects work on The Watcher in the Woods (1980), initially declined the offer due to his friendship with Art Stevens, and wanting to continue working on live-action projects.
+Miller replied regardless of his involvement or not, Stevens would be replaced.
+After a reconsideration, Hale accepted the offer.

 With Hale as producer, actual production on The Black Cauldron officially began in 1980.
-He tossed out visual character artwork submitted by Tim Burton, and along with Rich and Berman, they desired a Sleeping Beauty (1959)–style approach.
+He discarded visual character artwork submitted by Tim Burton, and along with Rich and Berman, they desired a Sleeping Beauty (1959)–styled visual approach.
 Both directors brought Milt Kahl out of retirement to create new character designs for Taran, Eilonwy, Fflewddur Fflam, and the other principal characters.
 Hale and the story team (including two story artists David Jonas and Al Wilson that he added) heavily revised the film, by which they capsulized the stories of the first two books.
 They also made some considerable changes, which led to Sisson's departure as she developed creative differences with Hale and the directors.

-Animators John Musker and Ron Clements, also citing creative differences, were removed from the project and began development on The Great Mouse Detective (1986).
+Musker and Ron Clements, also citing creative differences, were removed from the project and began development on The Great Mouse Detective (1986).
 Displeased with Gerry's concept for the Horned King, Hale turned the Horned King into a thin creature donning a hood and carrying a spectral presence with shadowed face and glowing red eyes.
 His role was then expanded into a composite villain of several characters from the books.
 Taran and Eilonwy eventually acquired elements of the past designs and costumes of earlier Disney characters, especially the latter, who was drawn to resemble Princess Aurora.